ipython/ipython/docs/source/install/install.rst

 IPython relies on a number of other Python packages.
 Installing using a package manager like pip or conda will ensure the necessary packages are installed.
 If you install manually, it's up to you to make sure dependencies are installed.
-They're not listed here, because they may change from release to release, and depending on platform so a static list will inevitably get out of date.
+They're not listed here since a static list would inevitably fall out of date as dependencies may change from release to release and also vary depending on the platform.